stevencombs/retrocombs.github.io/_drafts/2020-06-25-floppy-image-pi1541.md

   - software
   - diskdrive
   - sd
+  - pi1451
+  - sd2iec
 ---

 In this supplemental episode to my [Commodore Plus/4 series](https://www.stevencombs.com/plus4), I share my experiences assembling the [Pi1541 Hat](https://commodore4ever.net/collections/drives/products/pidrive-zero-raspberry-pi-hat-1541-1581-commodore-64-128-vic-20-emulator-oled-pi1541) for a [Raspberry Pi Zero](https://amzn.to/2V2Je6U).
-In the episode, I solder a pin connector onto the Raspberry Pi Zero, solder and assemble a serial cable with two 6 pin DIN connectors, assemble the whole package, and start up the Pi1541 for a first use.
-For some extra fun, be on the lookout for a cameo appearance from Nikki and a former vice president!
+Be on the lookout for a cameo appearance from Nikki!

 ## YouTube Video: _retroCombs: Pi1541 Assembly and First Use_